WordPress and All Online security scans do more harm than good, as I’ll explain in this article.

 How does a strong web posture and security awareness affect my Search Engine Ranking?
 Google PageRank measures your website, including your Google PageSpeed, security posture and hosting provider structure.

-If you are on a budget host paying an amazing low price, Google knows this.
+If you are on a budget host paying an amazingly low price, Google knows this.
 The state-sponsored Russian/Ukraine/Chinese hack teams know this too.
 Unless you are making efforts diligently on your WordPress security, your website is vulnerable and possibly already another WordPress hacked by …

 If you sign up for WordPress Support with us, like under our WordPress Support plans, we build our (DNS) SuperShield around your site and host your unique IP website on Cloud-based SSD for supercharged super secure high-speed WordPress.